rumiani/algorithem-problems/asterisks/asterisks.md

-# 40 patterns of asterisks with JavaScript for beginner developers
+# Psterisks patterns with JavaScript for beginner developers

 - For all the functions `n = 5`.
 - You can try every function in [jsbin](https://jsbin.com/?js,console).